 JWT_SECRET=a_very_long_random_string

 // 2.
-Access them safely in your Node.js code
+Access variables safely in Node.js runtime

 require('dotenv').config();